MLemke24/Refactor-Horiseon/README.md

 # Refactor Horiseon Code Project

 ## This Repository
-This repository ("Refactor-Horiseon) is where we (company) refactored the Horiseon compnay website, updating semantic elements and designed a more coder and business friendly site that will last longer for the company.
+This repository (Refactor-Horiseon) is where we (company) refactored the Horiseon compnay website, updating semantic elements and designed a more coder and business friendly site that will last longer for the company.

 ## Horiseon Website
 ![Image of Horiseon Website](https://github.com/MLemke24/Refactor-Horiseon/blob/main/Develop/assets/images/Horiseon%20Readme%20Image.jpg)